by Tamer Seckin, MD | Posted on July 30, 2020

 The hour-long visit is a full hour of a face-to-face discussion, not fifteen minutes in a waiting room, fifteen minutes filling out paperwork, and thirty minutes together.
 You need that much time to develop trust, and I need that much time to fully understand your situation.

 Your second visit is when I will conduct a very thorough physical exam.
 I will check for tenderness in the kidney area, and I will examine your abdomen, liver, spleen, and any previous surgical incisions.
-A lot of those incisions will tell me a story, depending on how long they are and where they are located.
-I will ask you several questions as I am examining you, questions about pain, miscarriages, your family’s medical history, medications you are on, etc.
+A lot of those incisions will tell me a story, depending on how long they are and where they are.
+I will ask you several questions as I am examining you.
+These will be questions about pain, miscarriages, your family’s medical history, medications you are on, etc.

 I will then conduct a gynecological exam with a female assistant in the room.
 I will tell you everything that I’m doing as I’m doing it and why so that you are as comfortable and informed as possible.
 This exam will include me examining your cervix with my finger, moving from right to left and from front to back.
 This is called a bimanual pelvic examination.

-Next, I will ask for your permission to do a rectal exam.
-As I examine the rectum, I will feel for nodules in the side walls.
-I will then do a transvaginal sonogram, which will show me the ovaries and the uterine cavity so that I can look for polyps and fibroids that are inside the endometrial cavity, which are the cause of heavy bleeding and clots.
-Then I will view the uterine muscle walls for the presence of adenomyosis and fibroids, and finally the ovaries for cysts, endometrioma, and adhesions.
+Next, I will ask your permission to do a rectal exam.
+As I examine the rectum, I will feel any nodules in the side walls.
+I will then do a transvaginal sonogram, which will show me your ovaries and your uterine cavity so that I can look for polyps and fibroids that are inside the endometrial cavity, which are the cause of heavy bleeding and clots.
+Then I will view your uterine muscle walls for the presence of adenomyosis and fibroids, and finally your ovaries for any cysts, endometrioma, and adhesions.

 When we return to my office, I will explain to you where I think the endometriosis is located, how serious it is, and what needs to be done about it.
 I will even draw sketches on a board to help you visualize.

-If I think you are going to opt to have surgery with me, I will send you for an MRI to further evaluate the tissues and look at the kidney system, and a CT scan to make sure I’ve covered every point in the body that I need to be concerned with.
-I will also give you the option of consulting with a psychologist, because the pain that this disease carries affects patients psychologically.
+If you are going to opt to have surgery with me, I will send you for an MRI to further evaluate the tissues and look at the kidney system, and a CT scan to make sure I’ve covered every point in your body that I need to.
+I will also give you the option of consulting with a psychologist because the pain that this disease causes affects patients psychologically.

 The last thing I will do is ask you to meet with other specialists on my team who may also be involved in the surgery so that we are totally prepared going into the operating room with top-level expertise in every respect.